ussefabdelaty/ICPC_sheet-1/README.md

 # ICPC_sheet-1
-this repo conatins the solutions of the sheet#1 of icpc assuit
+this repo contains the solutions of sheet#1 of icpc assuit by CSharp
+# don't forget to read "ReadMe" file of each problem